 Mission Effectiveness Project: Project Profile

-Home > Projects > Surface > MEP > Project Profile
+Home > Programs > Surface > MEP > Project Profile

 The Mission Effectiveness Project (MEP) improves performance of the Coast Guard’s in-service cutters, including the 110-foot Island-class patrol boats and Medium Endurance Cutters (WMECs).

 MEP has four objectives:

 - Replacement of obsolete, unsupportable or maintenance-intensive equipment.

 The MEP process, as carried out by the naval engineers and technicians of the Coast Guard Yard, Curtis Bay, Md.:

 - Reduces the cost to maintain and operate in-service vessels by lessening the number of casualties experienced by an aging fleet.

 - Replaces obsolete and increasingly unsupportable systems to improve reliability and reduce future maintenance costs.

 - Ensures the refurbished cutters can perform assigned missions until new cutters are delivered.

 - Replaces hull plating, tanks, piping and electrical wiring and renews decks, living quarters and engineering systems.